wikar/wikar.github.io/_posts/2018-11-24-thinkers-vs-repeaters.markdown

 During my career I have come across two different groups of people, as always there's really a spectra between the two but to be able to clearly describe the distinguishable differences I'll focus on the extremes; *Thinkers* and *Repeaters*

 So what's the characteristics of a *Thinker*?
 They think for themselves, have a mind of their own and have the ability to create new creative/critical thoughts out of thin air based on their own experience and competence.
 Nothing is taken for granted and they don't trust blindly, everything has to be proven and evaluated.
-They welcome external input for inspiration, challenegment or enlightenment - but this is something they consciously evaluate to validate, oppose or reshape their own thoughts.
+They welcome external input for inspiration, challengement or enlightenment - but this is something they consciously evaluate to validate, oppose or reshape their own thoughts.

 >"Knowledge has to be improved, challenged, and increased constantly, or it vanishes." - Peter F. Drucker